A Guide to Anti-Money Laundering for Crypto Firms

-The European anti-money laundering directives (AMLD) are intended to prevent money laundering or terrorist financing and establish a consistent regulatory environment across the EU.
-This is done by addressing the emerging money laundering and terrorist financing typologies, helping to close AML compliance gaps.
+European anti-money laundering directives (AMLD) are intended to prevent money laundering and terrorist financing and establish a consistent regulatory environment across the EU.
+This is accomplished by addressing emerging money laundering and terrorist financing typologies, and helping to close AML compliance gaps.

-When the EU issues an anti money laundering directive, it also sets an implementation date by which appropriate AML/CFT legislation must be in place within member states.
-Since implementation periods can last several years, new money laundering and terrorism financing threats may emerge during that time: accordingly, the EU issues new anti money laundering directives regularly to reflect changes in criminal methodology and in AML/CFT best practices.
+When the EU issues an anti-money laundering directive, it also sets an implementation date by which appropriate AML/CFT legislation must be in place within member states.
+Since implementation periods can last several years, new money laundering and terrorism financing threats may emerge during that time.
+Accordingly, the EU issues new anti-money laundering directives regularly in order to reflect changes in criminal methodology and in AML/CFT best practices.